autorope/donkeycar/docs/guide/install_software.md

 ping raspberrypi.local
 ```

 once it's booted.
 If there are many other Pi's on the network, then this will have problems.
 If you are on a Linux machine, or are able to edit the UUID partition, then you can edit the `/etc/hostname` and `/etc/hosts` files now to make finding your pi on the network easier after boot.
 Edit those to replace `raspberrypi` with a name of your choosing.
-Use all lower case, no special characters, no hyphens, yes undersores `_`.
+Use all lower case, no special characters, no hyphens, yes underscores `_`.

 ```
 sudo vi /media/userID/UUID/etc/hostname